materiaraiding/materiaraiding-old/_ultimate/uwu.md

 MUR Strats
 {: .label .label-purple }

+{: .warning }
+This page is currently a work-in-progress, some sections are incomplete.
+We hope to have this finished soon.

 The Weapons Refrain is a multi-phase fight that covers an alternative retelling of the Warrior of Light's fight against the Primals and the Ultima Weapon.

 {: .note }